Rziehlke/dns-sinkhole-technitium-pi5/README.md

 https://github.com/xRuffKez/NRD/blob/main/lists/30-day/domains-only/nrd-30day_part2.txt

 ## Problems I Ran Into
-1) Accidentally installed the full Raspberry Pi OS on the flash drive, so had to re-install the Lite version.
-Make sure to select 'Raspberry Pi OS (other)' to access the Lite version using the Raspberry Pi Imager software.

-2) Couldn't find the Pi Server on my Google Wifi router app device list, to locate the IP address.
-Fixed by unplugging Raspberry Pi power cable for 10 seconds and replugging, to reset server and also reset entire network from Google WiFi app.

-3) Couldn't open query logs to verify settings in Technitium dashboard.
-Fixed by installing 'Query Logs (Sqlite)' in app store in the Technitium dashboard.
+### Installed the wrong OS image
+**Problem:** I flashed the full desktop version of Raspberry Pi OS when I only needed a headless server, so I had to reflash.

+**Solution:** In Raspberry Pi Imager, the Lite version is hidden under **Raspberry Pi OS (other)**.
+That submenu has Raspberry Pi OS Lite (64-bit).

+### Pi didn't appear in the Google Home device list
+**Problem:** After first boot, the Pi never showed up in the Google Wifi app's device list, so I had no IP address to SSH to.

+**Solution:** Power cycled the Pi (unplugged for 10 seconds) so it would request a fresh DHCP lease, and restarted the network from the Google Home app.
+The Pi appeared once everything came back up.
+I then reserved its IP in DHCP so the address survives future reboots.

+### Query Logs page wouldn't open
+**Problem:** I couldn't open the query logs in the Technitium dashboard to verify my settings were working.

+**Solution:** Query logging is an add-on, not a built-in feature.
+Installing the **Query Logs (Sqlite)** app from the Apps section of the dashboard enabled it.

+### My own router was being refused DNS service
+**Problem:** The dashboard showed an unknown public IP being refused on every query.
+It turned out to be my own router.
+Its system queries arrive sourced from the WAN interface address, which my recursion policy treated as an external client.

+**Solution:** Set **Settings > Recursion** to "Allow Recursion Only For Specified Networks" and listed `192.168.86.0/24` (my LAN), `127.0.0.0/8` (the Pi itself), and the router's WAN address as a `/32`.
+This is safe only because it is my own static IP.
+Outside packets can't reach the Pi claiming that source, since the router doesn't forward port 53 inbound.
+If my ISP ever changes the address, this entry needs updating.

 ## What I'd Do Differently
-I installed Technitium on the bare metal server.
+1) I installed Technitium on the bare metal server.
 If I did this project again, I'd install Docker first and then install Technitium inside a Docker container instead, since it's more resource efficient and also easier to maintain.
 Containers make a lot of sense, since I'll eventually be running multiple services from the Pi server.

-Also, while Technitium is a fantastic DNS service, it's a little more than I really need for my home network, so I'd probably switch to AdGuard Home next time, which is simpler and less resource intensive.
+2) While Technitium is a fantastic DNS service, it's a little more than I really need for my home network, so I'd probably switch to AdGuard Home next time, which is simpler and less resource intensive.